 Where it all began

-An essentially important element of our evolution as human beings was developing our primary intelligence to a point where we became tool makers, we
+An essentially important element of our evolution as human beings was developing our primary intelligence to a point where we became tool makers.

 We can be sure the materials of the environment in which we evolved were thoroughly made use of.